ajabep/jquery-scrollspy/README.md

 Added a couple new features:

- * Aug 2016 - stop to spy with the `stopScrollSyp` method, add the `options` method to get/set options
+ * Aug 2016 - stop to spy with the `stopScrollSpy` method, add the `options` method to get/set options
  * May 2014 - optional window offset, allows for things like floating navs
  * Feb 2014 - supports window resize
  * Nov 2013 - throttles scrollspy events so that event handles only fire every 100 milliseconds